usnistgov/OOF2/README.md

 - Similarly, change `OOF2_PYTHON_VERSION` to the version of python3
   that you have installed, and `OOF2_SWIG_VERSION` to the version of swig4.
 Use the same values you used when installing OOFCanvas.
+- If you are going to build OOF2 extension modules, set `OOF2_DEV_INSTALL` to `ON`.
+This will install the C++ headers and other useful files.
 - Type `c` to update the configuration.
 - Type `g` to generate the build scripts and exit.
 - If `g` wassn't an option at the bottom of the screen in the previous